The objectives of the Central Bank of Ireland's supervision process for Credit Institutions are:

 The Central Bank of Ireland implements EU Regulations and issues guidelines to enhance our supervisory oversight.

-Through our participation in the Committee of European Banking Supervisors (CEBS) we have adopted the CEBS guidelines for implementing a common European framework for supervisory disclosures in order to allow meaningful comparisons of supervisory rules and practices across Europe.
+Through our participation in the European Banking Authority (EBA) we have adopted the EBA guidelines for implementing a common European framework for supervisory disclosures in order to allow meaningful comparisons of supervisory rules and practices across Europe.

 Information is available under Supervisory Disclosures Requirements.